Greece Sailing Adventure: Corfu to Kefalonia

 Accommodation: Overnight boat

 Kalimera!
 Welcome to Greece.
 Your sailing adventure begins on one of the most beautiful islands in the Ionian Sea – Corfu.
-If you arrive early, walk the winding streets to see the Venetian influences and gorgeous architecture of the town.
-Liston is one of the most popular pedestrian streets on the island and a perfect meeting place for tourists, right next to the famous Spaniada Square.
-Maybe stop for a Greek coffee and some people-watching among the great seaside atmosphere while you wait for your adventure to begin.
+If you arrive early, walk the winding streets to see the Venetian influences and architecture of the town.
+Liston is one of the most popular pedestrian streets on the island and a perfect meeting place, right next to the famous Spaniada Square – coffee, anyone?
 You’ll have a welcome meeting at 4 pm this afternoon to meet your group and trip leader.
-Head out for some food shopping after with your group for some supplies.
+Head out after to grab some supplies for your trip.
 Tonight, hit Corfu’s main town for a night out.
 Flanked by two imposing Venetian fortresses, Corfu’s town features winding medieval lanes, a French-style arcade and the grand Palace of St. Michael and St. George.
-Tonight, you’ll spend your first night on the sailing boat.

 Day 2: Paxos